ziotom78/raytracing_course/tomasi-ray-tracing-02b-tests.md

     Raytracer
     ├── Raytracer.sln
     ├── Raytracer
-    │   ├── Main.cs             <-- This was Program.cs
+    │   ├── Raytracer.cs        <-- This was Program.cs
     │   └── Raytracer.csproj
     ├── Trace
     │   ├── Color.cs            <-- This was Class1.cs